 Environments serve as a platform to perform preliminary testing in a restricted environment, and to publish changes in one go, rather than performing gradual changes in the application.
-This is useful when changes have to be made in a complex application, and you don't want users to access the application until all the changes have been made, which would otherwise result in users accessing unfinished application changes.
+This is useful when changes have to be made in a complex application, and you don't want users to access the application until all the changes have been made—which could otherwise result in users accessing unfinished application changes.
 Sometimes reverting application changes can be a tedious task, which can be avoided using preliminary testing in Environments.

 Zoho Creator offers three environments:

-- Create or make changes to an app in the Development environment.
+- Create or make changes to an app in the development environment.

 - Then access the app in the development environment to see how it functions.
 This is more or less similar to unit testing or the immediate surface level testing by developers.

 - Publish the changes to the stage environment and perform extensive user testing in the stage environment.

 - Finally, publish the changes to production environment for customers.

 - Apps where environments are not enabled are, by default, considered to be in the production environment.

 - Environments cannot be enabled for apps listed in the marketplace (except those published by Zoho), apps published from the developer zone, or apps having a dependency on other apps (for example, lookup).